sr-lab/hoogle_plus/ecoop23aec-paper17-artifact_information.md

     ```
     Note that the argument `--cnt` specifies the number of incomplete functions that should be generated, and we have used `35` in benchmarks that require input-output examples, as explained in the paper.

-* To the previous problem in the version of Hoogle+ with examples:
+* To run the previous problem in the version of Hoogle+ with examples:
     ```
     cd /home/hoogle_plus_examp
     stack exec -- hplus --json='{"query":"[Int] -> [Int]", "inExamples":[{"inputs":["[1, 2, 3]"],"output":"[2, 3, 4]"}]}' --cnt=35
     ```
-* The original version of Hoogle+ does not support examples, so we only can provide a query type:
+* The run original version of Hoogle+ does not support examples, so we only can provide a query type:
     ```
     cd /home/hoogle_plus_orig
     stack exec -- hplus "[Int] -> [Int]" --cnt=35